 The requirements for the provision of METAR as well as TAF for EUR-AOP aerodromes are defined in EUR eANP Doc 7754, Volume II, Table MET II-2.
 Additionally, OPMET data for several agreed non-AOP aerodromes is exchanged by EUR-States.

 All OPMET Data is exchanged within bulletins (TAC) respectively aggregations (IWXXM).
-In order to know which report is exchanged within which bulletin/aggregation, the DMG implemented the EUR OPMET Data Update Procedure.
+To know which report is exchanged within which bulletin/aggregation, the DMG implemented the EUR OPMET Data Update Procedure.

 The EUR OPMET Data Update Procedure is to be applied for the registration of all TAC and IWXXM OPMET data disseminated in the EUR Region, including Inter-Regional OPMET data.

-Registering OPMET data will not just update DMG-internal working tables but will also trigger a so called METNO-message, aiming to inform all centres in the EUR-Region about any change in regard to exchanged OPMET data.
+Registering OPMET data will not just update DMG-internal working tables but will also trigger a so called METNO-message, aiming to inform all centres in the EUR-Region about any change regarding exchanged OPMET data.

 Supported OPMET Data Types